 Assistant Baseball Coach

 As a player, he was honored twice as an All-Conference athlete.
-As a senior at Mississippi College he was awarded with All-Atlantic-Southwest-Conference honors as an outfielder where he lead the team in home-runs.
+As a senior at Mississippi College he was awarded with All-Atlantic-Southwest-Conference honors as an outfielder where he led the team in home-runs.
 Before transferring to Mississippi College, Benton played at Belhaven University where he helped lead the Blazers to the school's first ever NAIA College World Series appearance.
 Also at Belhaven he was awarded with All-Gulf-Coast-Atlantic-Conference honors as a designated hitter.
 Before Belhaven, Benton played for Hinds Community College.

 Before entering college Benton served on active duty in the United States Air Force for 4 years as a Security Forces Airman.

-Benton completed his Bachelors of Science degree in Kinesiology (Sports Management) from Mississippi College and his Masters of Arts in Education (Coaching) from Greenville College.
+Benton completed his Bachelor of Science degree in Kinesiology (Sports Management) from Mississippi College and his Master of Arts in Education (Coaching) from Greenville College.